-First Bushman/San I have met
+First Bushman/San I met

 The Everglades of Botswana

-A night in Prison
+A night in prison

 The most interesting thing I learned that day was the way they protect themselves from wild animals, like Elephants.
 Whenever you are planning to spend a night in nature and you are afraid of getting attacked by wild animals this is all you have to do: just mix elephant dung with chili powder, put it in a circle around you and light it.
 Done!
 You are safe for at least 6 hours.
-Amazing stuff.

 Chobe National Park

 I explained to you already that the beginning of the year isn’t the best time to join this safari but I found at the end of the day, this time of the year might just be perfect.
-In fact you can only benefit by travelling in the beginning of the year.
+In fact, you can only benefit by traveling at the beginning of the year.
 Why?
 Well, you barely have tourists so it’s the perfect time to relax.
 As it is still hot and humid, I loved being refreshed by rain.
 Besides that we got offers to stay in rooms instead of camping without paying more.
 What is a bit of a problem though is drying your towels and washing as not every camp has a laundry service but even for that we had a solution.
 We came up with this amazing idea of creating a tumble dryer out of our overland truck.
 By opening all windows and hanging wet laundry out of the windows you actually received better and faster results than with a tumble dryer.
 I have to admit the people we passed were a bit confused due to the underwear, towels and bikinis hanging out of the windows but we didn’t care.

 The downside is that it’s really difficult to spot animals as the conditions are perfect for them to hide.
 At least the Ugly Five didn´t hide that day.
-I am pretty sure you have heard of the Big Five – Rhino, Elephant, Lion, Buffalo and Leopard.
+I am pretty sure you have heard of the African Big Five – Rhino, Elephant, Lion, Buffalo and Leopard.
 The less beautiful animals are called the Ugly Five.
 These are Warthog, Baboons, Hyena, Vulture and Marabou Stork.
 Sorry guys but seriously you are no beauties at all!

-Mosi- Oa-Tunya: The Smoke that Thunders – Victoria Falls/ Zimbabwe
+Mosi- Oa-Tunya: The Smoke that Thunders

 Don´t forget to pin my post:

-After that we visited the local craft centre.
+After that, we visited the local craft center.
 This market consists of about 30 shops selling craft made of wood, stone and everything else you can think of.
 They make impressive art.
 I would have loved to buy everything but it is so difficult to carry that home with you.
 One of the shop owners was into me!
 The conversation he started ended in proposing to me in front of my group.
 I refused and tried to get out of there as fast as possible – believe me I have never been that quick.